Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 -e / --extension= file type of the images in the folder: .jpg
 ```

-As you can see this is a simple python script wrapped around image_slicer.
+As you can see this is a simple python script using image_slicer.
 It is intended to slice your images in n pieces for manual classification.\
 The python script will take a folder with images as input (-i) as you will have to use multiple images to generate enough image slices for training a new model.
 Image slices are stored in a folder with the Image_name.tif_slice.
 The generated slices are stored as .png files.

 ```shell